Caves of Qud

-In July 2023, Kitfox Games, the publisher of the Steam version of Dwarf Fortress, announced that they would be publishing the 1.0 version of Caves of Qud the following year.
-The game was fully released on December 5, 2024.

 Gameplay

 A player has their reputation with various factions change due to their decisions and relationships.

 Unlike other traditional roguelikes such as NetHack, Caves of Qud has a quest system as a core mechanic.
 Some quests are scripted, while others are procedurally generated.
 Players can choose to follow the main quest line, but can also choose to ignore it and play the game without following the pre-written plot.
 When creating a character, the player can choose between playing as a True Kin or a mutant.
 True Kin, being unmutated humans, have higher base stats and access to cybernetic augmentations, while mutants can possess physical and mental mutations offering a wide range of utility.
 By default, the player character will start in the unique village of Joppa, but it is also possible to choose to spawn in a procedurally generated town.

 Caves of Qud has "deeply simulated physical and political systems" which are randomly generated and different each session.
 At the start of each run, the game generates a set of historical events and group relationships centered around a set of five randomly generated ancient rulers, dubbed Sultans.
 It takes inspiration from the history systems of the games Dwarf Fortress and Epitaph.
 The procedural history system is based on historical accounts such as word of mouth and ancient texts, allowing for bias and conflicting perspectives.